 Freedive Dahab had scheduled a training week, the week I was there, so I was able to do my course and participate in training together with freedivers from all over the World.
 I dove with guys from: Qatar, Oman, Egypt, Sweden, UK, Scotland, France, Korea, USA, Germany… You get the picture, it was an international group.

 We did most of our training and freediving at the Blue Hole, a virtual magnet for freedivers.
 At the Blue Hole you’re protected by the reef, so you’re not very affected by wind and waves.

 A large number of freedivers practice there and I had never seen as many people using monofins in my life.
 The Blue Hole is also popular with Tech divers, diving down to 80-100 meters to get to the bottom or to go through the arch leading out into the Red Sea.
-This time-lapse shows a normal day at the Blue Hole:

 In addition to training at the Blue Hole, a small group of us (Yin, Olivier, Markus and myself) did a tour to Ras Mohammed, south of Sharm-El Sheikh, where we were able to enjoy some spectacular swimthroughs in coral caves and tunnels.

 There wasn’t enormous amounts of fish, but enough to make it colorful.
 We also had a look at the wreck of Yolanda, where it was pretty obvious what they had been transporting.